phytoMorph/maizePipeline/README.md

 April 19 2016
 1. Ear function is almost done
-2. Kernel function is on process
+2. Kernel function is in process
 3. Error occurs in kernel function